sonata-project/SonataAdminBundle/docs/reference/action_list.rst

         ;
     }

 If you want to customise the `collapse` option, you can also give an array to override the default parameters.

 .. code-block:: php

             // ...
-            ->add('description', 'text', [
+            ->add('description', TextType::class, [
                 'header_style' => 'width: 35%',
                 'collapse' => [
                     'height' => 40, // height in px